The conference will be live and online.

-The event is free, but if anyone wishes to make a voluntary donation, it is possible to do so via the 'donate' button seen in the top right hand corner of the home page of the WFA's website.
+The event is free, but if anyone wishes to make a voluntary donation, it is possible to do so via the 'donate' button seen in the top right hand corner of the home page of The Western Front Association's website.

 'From Gallipoli to the Western Front: Sharing Military Knowledge and Experience in 1915' by Dr Aimée Fox

 The paper will highlight the ways in which individuals and formations sought to share lessons and experiences between Gallipoli and the Western Front.
 Such experiences were disseminated via formal and informal means and included suggestions of new technologies and approaches.
 By exploring the transfer of knowledge and best practice, the paper will argue for a more nuanced view of how military knowledge was shared and operationalised (or not).

 ‘New Armies: New Officers' by Dr Roger Pritchard